 According to an NPR report, “Since the early ’90s, reported cases of Lyme disease have tripled, to about 30,000 cases each year.”
 The CDC thinks the actual number is about 1000% higher.

 To ensure your yard is safe for kids, pets, and guests, find a local company that can treat your lawn for these pesky critters.
 “The population of ticks has exploded,” says Mark Conklin, Co-owner of Team Turf, a fertilization, weed control, and bug treatment company.
 For this reason he asserts, “If you haven’t started treatments for ticks, now is the time to do so… Lyme Disease is very serious.”
+If you choose not to hire a professional company there are some very good over-the-counter yard tick and mosquito control products that can help reduce your risk.

 But it’s not just ticks that are a serious concern, it’s mosquitos.
 Conklin highly recommends a treatment for these pests as well.
 “In the realm of health concerns, treating properties for mosquitos is a good way to lower the chances of West Nile.
 We mist all the plants and shrubs around your property; it’s a very safe treatment.”